The Buddhist Temples of Lampang

 The Wat Chai Mongkol is a beautiful temple, which is in a poor state.
 The last time if visited the temple in January 2021, I found a sign that announces an upcoming renovation.
 The house of Moung Ngwe Zin is on Talad Gao street and has been nicely renovated.

 Wat Koh Walukaram

-This seldom visited temple is on the Wang River, right behind the Kad Kong Ta Street, the street with many beautiful heritage houses.
-Apparently Wat Koh Walukaram was constructed centuries ago on an island in the Wang River.
-Koh means “island” in Thai language.
-Notable of this temple is the beautiful teakwooden viharn that features in the BBC series “Great Asian Railway Journeys“.
+This seldom visited temple is on the Wang River, right behind Kad Kong Ta Street, the street with many beautiful heritage houses.
+Apparently, Wat Koh Walukaram has been constructed centuries ago on an island in the Wang River.
+Koh means “island” in the Thai language.
+Notable of this temple is the beautiful teak wooden viharn that features in the BBC series “Great Asian Railway Journeys“.

 Wat Chedi Sao Lang

-This is one of the lesser visited temples in Lampang but nonetheless a very interesting and unique one.
+This is one of the lesser-visited temples in Lampang but nonetheless a very interesting and unique one.
 Wat Chedi Sao Lang is about 1,5 km outside the city.
 The name translates as the temple of the twenty stupas or chedis.
-The story goes that two monks came from India to spread the teachings of Buddha long time ago.
+The story goes that two monks came from India to spread the teachings of Buddha a long time ago.
 A local ruler was so impressed with them that he asked each of them to give ten pieces of hair.
 He put each hair in a stupa.
 This is the legend behind this temple.

 This temple is a bit out of the way and doesn’t feature in tour itineraries.
 We think it is worth a visit and it is conveniently located very close to the Dhanabadee Ceramic Museum.